 \section{Abstract}

 We introduce subgradient-based Lavrentiev regularisation of the form

 for linear and nonlinear ill-posed problems with monotone operators~\({ \mathcal{A} }\) and general regularisation functionals~\({ \mathcal{R} }\).
 In contrast to Tikhonov regularisation, this approach perturbs the equation itself and avoids the use of the adjoint of the derivative of~\({ \mathcal{A} }\).
 It is therefore especially suitable for time-causal problems that only depend on information in the past and allows for real-time computation of regularised solutions.
-We establish a general well-posedness theory in Banach spaces, prove convergence-rate results using variational source conditions.
+We establish a general well-posedness theory in Banach spaces and prove convergence-rate results with variational source conditions.
 Furthermore, we demonstrate its application in total-variation denoising in linear Volterra integral operators of the first kind and parameter-identification problems in semilinear parabolic~PDEs.